What is the Rate of Return on Investment?

-- Rate of Return on investment is the first and foremost criteria one evaluates before investing decision.
-It is just the extra earning over and above the investment made or decrease in the cost of investment over a period of time.
+The Rate of Return on investment is the first and foremost criterion one evaluates before investing decisions.
+It is just the extra earnings over and above the investment made or the decrease in the investment cost over some time.

-However, it can be broken down into the following main 2 components:
+However, it can break down into the following main two components:

-(by this formula return can be derived in terms of percentage of the cost of investment)
+(by this formula, the return can be derived in terms of percentage of the cost of investment)

 - Initial Cost of acquisition – Amount paid for acquisition of investment).